 This method involves revisiting past traumatic events in your life and looking at them from a different, more positive, perspective.
 By doing this, you can resolve deep-seated emotional scars that affect how you react to present issues.
 Through matrix reimprinting, you can change your perception of past trauma, let go of counter-productive thinking, and handle stress triggers better.

 By realigning your energy fields, a reiki practitioner can help bring about physical, emotional, mental, and spiritual healing.
 They do this by placing their hands on or over your body to balance the flow of energy.
 This process, is believed to ease stress, anxiety, and even adjust your perception of pain.

 Read: Which Massage is Best For You?
 5 Massage Techniques Explained

 Your sense of smell and sense of sound are great gateways to stress relief.

 Using essential oils extracted from plants, aromatherapists can treat common ailments, such as headaches and joint pain.
 They can also help ease stress and anxiety.
-Lavender oil is particularly effective in calming the nervous system, thereby reducing stress.
+Lavender oil is particularly effective in calming the nervous system, thereby improving stress levels.
 You can add essential oils to your bath water, put them in a diffuser, or spray them on fabric.